 THE FOOD FINANCE NEXUS

-“How can global finance be shaped to support the transition to an inclusive, effective, sustainable food system?
+How can global finance be shaped to support the transition to an inclusive, healthy, sustainable food system?
 This is the core question of our Food-Finance Nexus work.

 Today’s global food system – valued at US$8trillion a year and accounting for almost 10 percent of the global economy – is fundamentally unviable, as a result of its contribution to climate change, destruction of biodiversity, unstable food prices and security, and provision of low quality, low paid jobs.
 Indeed, these unpaid-for negative impacts have been estimated to be worth US$12 trillion by the World Bank – significantly more than the food systems’ annual economic value.

 This food system, already in transition, is being increasingly shaped by financial flows.
 F4B's work, in collaboration with the Food System Economic Commission (FSEC), is working to understand the current nexus between the global food and financial systems, and explores how the two can be better aligned to

 deliver an inclusive, healthy, and environmentally sustainable food system.

 The first phase of this work has culminated in the recent release of the report "Making Finance Work for Food - Financing the Transition to a Sustainable Food System".
 It is accompanied by a supporting report on the current literature on the food and finance nexus.

 Today’s global food system is unstable and destructive, driving an inevitable transition.

 It is battered by our changing climate, and is a major contributor to climate change, both through its own carbon emissions and by being the single biggest cause of biodiversity loss.
 It provides low quality, low paid jobs, and fails in its ultimate purpose of delivering affordable healthy food to all.

 The transition must be rapid, fair, and safe.